Yale-BIM/f21-assignments/assignment-4/README.md

 #### System Requirements
-This assignment should be completed using Python 2.7 in Ubuntu 18.04.
+This assignment should be completed using Python 3.6–3.9 in Ubuntu 20.04.
 For training neural networks, we recommend that you use cloud services if your don't have access to a local GPU.
-For the last part of the assignment, you should have access to a computer with `ROS Melodic`.
+For the last part of the assignment, you should have access to a computer with `ROS Noetic`.

-You should also have `git` and `pip` installed in the machine that you are using to work on your assignment.
+You should also have `git` and `pip3` installed in the machine that you are using to work on your assignment.
-You will use git to save your work to your [Github](http://www.githubcom) repository.
-The pip tool will be used to install Python dependencies.
+You will use git to save your work to your [Github](http://www.github.com) repository.
+The pip3 tool will be used to install Python dependencies, and can be installed in Unbuntu 20.04 as in [this guide](https://linuxize.com/post/how-to-install-pip-on-ubuntu-20.04/).
+More details on installing pip3 are provided later in this document.

 #### Background Knowledge